Make: Carpet Pro Model:CPU2

 Commercial: X Residential: X Heavy Duty:

-Have you ever gone to the vacuum store, looked at a few top quality machines, decided on one, only to change your mind when you learned the price.
-So instead you bought a cheap machine from a giant retail store and have regretted it ever since.
+Have you ever gone to the vacuum store, looked at a few top quality machines, decided on one, and then changed your mind when you learned the price?
+Instead you bought a cheap machine from a giant retail store and have regretted it ever since.
 If that sounds familiar the Carpet Pro CPU2 just may be the vacuum you’ve been looking for.

 At a retail price of about $230 I knew that Carpet Pro had a good reputation for building tough reliable machines, but until I tried one for this review I had never had an opportunity to use one.
 The result; the CPU2 did not disappoint me.
 Ten amps of power, metal skid plate, metal roller bar, and an above average filtration system add up to a machine worthy of high praise.